-This plan involves children, young people and families in Kingston and all of the organisations who support them.
-We are working together to make the plan happen.
+This plan involves children, young people and families in Richmond and all of the organisations who support them.
+We work together to make the plan happen.

-Involving young people and families

-It is very important for us to listen to people's experiences.
+Involving young people and families We listen to people's experiences.
 This helps us to find out how things are now and to plan for the future.